-- Simple way how to define or modify the instrument geometry, including the sample environment, collimators and other parts. - Limited (ideally no) need to modify and/or recompile the source code, because the parameters defining the instrument geometry, initial muon beam, electromagnetic fields, and other parameters are defined in a text file (the so called "macro file"). - Implementation of the μ SR-specific classes (muon spin rotation in magnetic fields, muonium formation and decay, ...). - Possibility to read in the output files of the TURTLE [6] program for the beam-line simulation. - Simple way how to define (overlapping) electromagnetic fields. - Output in the Root tree. - Possibility to analyse the output with a general "musrSimAna" program. - Possibility to use musrSim easily for calculating muon stopping profile (also in e.g. sample cells) or in developments of detector components (e.g. light propagation in the scintillator of a positron/muon counter and the subsequent light collectin in a photomultiplier tube or APD).
+- Simple way how to define or modify the instrument geometry. - Limited (ideally no) need to modify and/or recompile the source code. - Implementation of the μ SR-specific classes (muon spin rotation in magnetic fields, muonium formation and decay, ...). - Possibility to read in the output files of the TURTLE [6] program for the beam-line simulation. - Simple way how to define (overlapping) electromagnetic fields. - Output in the Root tree.